 How did you first hear about the national competition?

 It was the Swedish Agency for Economic and Regional Growth that called and asked us to apply.

 Why did you decide to enter the national competition?

-How did you go about preparing your application?
+How did you prepare your application?

 What was it like to win the award?

-How did winning the award immediately impact your work?
+How did winning the award impact your work?

-Why should others enter EEPA 2017?
+Why should others enter EEPA 2018?
 What advice would you give them?